Please see the Hridaya Teacher Training Course FAQ in the drop-down menu below.

 What is the refund policy if I’m unable to attend the HTTC?

 If a student who has been accepted into the HTTC withdraws from the course, the following refund policy applies:

-If this withdrawal notice is received before the tuition fee payment deadline (the 20th of July), the €210 euro deposit will not be refunded and the student will be charged 10% of the tuition fee as an administrative surcharge (90% of the tuition fee will be refunded).
+If this withdrawal notice is received before the tuition fee payment deadline (the 15th of August, 2018), the €210 deposit will not be refunded and the student will be charged 10% of the tuition fee as an administrative surcharge (90% of the tuition fee will be refunded).

 The first month of the HTTC serves as a semi-trial period, during which all participants will be evaluated with emphasis given to their level of enthusiasm, dedication, and aspiration.
 At the end of this period, individual meetings will be held between each HTTC student and Sahajananda.
 A decision will be made at this point as to whether or not a student has demonstrated the necessary qualities to successfully complete the HTTC.

 An evaluation will be made such that if HTTC decides after the first month that a student is not fit to become a teacher in this tradition, HTTC Administration will refund two-thirds of the tuition fee.
 No refunds will be given after this point in the program.